 Admission Requirements for Transfer Applicants

 Each year Mason enrolls talented transfer students from all over the world who have demonstrated success in their postsecondary academic work and present a richness of diverse backgrounds, experiences, and geographic origins.
+Although the Admissions Committee considers each transfer application individually and reviews all grades received in courses attempted, as well as the rigor of the applicant's academic program, there are certain factors all traditional transfer applicants must present.

 |Priority deadline:||Fall Semester||March 1st|